Nephrotic SyndromeSymptoms, Doctors, Treatments, Advances & More

 Treatments may include any of the following:

-Outcome varies.
+The outcome varies.
 Some people recover from the condition.
-Others develop long-term kidney disease and need dialysis and eventually a kidney transplant.
+Others develop long-term kidney disease and may eventually need dialysis and a kidney transplant.

 Health problems that may result from nephrotic syndrome include: